S4n9y/TodoList-web-app/README.md

 # TodoList-web-app
-so i have not deployed it on heroku . only thid
+so i have not deployed it on heroku . only this. this activity had sole purpose of learning flask